Skip to content

 The QianCheng uses foam cushion pads at two contact points: the nose bridge and the forehead.
 The foam provides basic cushioning between the hard shield and your skin, but it's thinner and firmer than the padding on the Mueller or Aurafix.

-The Mueller uses customizable XPE foam pads that you position precisely where you need cushioning — accommodating swelling, facial contours, and personal comfort preferences.
-The Aurafix uses terry cloth padding that absorbs sweat and feels soft against the skin.
+The Mueller uses customizable XPE foam pads that you position precisely where you need cushioning, accommodating swelling, facial contours, and personal comfort preferences.
+The Aurafix uses terry cloth padding that absorbs sweat and sits softly against the skin.
 The QianCheng's foam is pre-positioned and non-adjustable.
 If the factory placement doesn't align with your facial contact points, you can't reposition it.

-In practice, the foam compresses quickly.
-After 3–4 games of use, the nose bridge pad loses roughly 30% of its initial thickness.
-This means the hard polycarbonate sits closer to your nose — still cushioned, but less so.
+In testing, the foam compresses quickly.
+After 3-4 games of use, the nose bridge pad loses roughly 30% of its initial thickness.
+This means the hard polycarbonate sits closer to your nose: still cushioned, but noticeably less so than when new.
 The Mueller's XPE foam maintains its thickness over dozens of games.
-For players using the QianCheng short-term during a 4–6 week recovery window, the foam compression is manageable.
-For long-term or preventative use, the quicker degradation is a real drawback.
+For players using the QianCheng during a 4-6 week recovery window, the compression is manageable.
+For long-term or preventative use, the faster degradation matters.

 Sweat Management

-The foam absorbs sweat unevenly — it stays damp at the contact surface, creating a slick layer between the foam and your skin.
-This allows the mask to shift slightly during drives and rebounding.
-The Mueller's XPE foam wicks moisture without saturating as quickly, maintaining its grip throughout a game.
+The foam absorbs sweat and stays damp at the contact surface, creating a slick layer between the foam and your skin.
+This allows the mask to shift slightly during drives and rebounding changes in direction.
+The Mueller's XPE foam wicks moisture without saturating as quickly, maintaining grip throughout a game.

-The fix: remove the foam pads after every use and hand-wash with mild soap.
+The fix is straightforward: remove the foam pads after every use and hand-wash with mild soap.
 Air dry completely before reattaching.
 Skip cleaning for multiple sessions and the foam develops persistent odor.

 Strap System